SerjMartin/delivery-company/README.md

 This website was deployed in Heroku using the following steps below.

 - In the terminal using the command "pip3 freeze -> requarements.txt" to save any libraries that need to be installed.
-- In Heroku click the " new" button in the upper up corner, then select "create new app".
+- In Heroku click the " new" button in the upper corner, then select "create new app".
 - Go to the settings tab, add CREDS in Config Vars, then add the python and node.js build pack.
 - In the deploy tab, click on GitHub as a deployment method.
 - Search for the repository to connect to.